cloudnativebirmingham/policies/reporting_guidelines.md

 ## What happens after you file a report?

-You will receive an email from the Docker Birmingham's Code of Conduct response team acknowledging receipt as soon as possible, but within 24 hours.
+You will receive an email from the CNCF Birmingham's Code of Conduct response team acknowledging receipt as soon as possible, but within 24 hours.

 The working group will immediately meet to review the incident and determine: